NWR is an organisation for all women

 The NWR National Conference is an annual event that brings together hundreds of NWR members from all over Great Britain.
 Our previous national conference keynote speakers have included television presenter, Valerie Singleton, Paralympic gold medallist, Sophie Wells and Chief Constable for Hampshire, Olivia Pinkey.

-Booking is now open for the 2022 National Conference!
-Taking place in Newcastle from 2 – 4 September, come and join us as we explore this year’s theme of Insatiable Consumption.
+Booking is now closed for the 2022 National Conference!
+Taking place in Newcastle from 2 – 4 September, we will be exploring this year’s theme of Insatiable Consumption.
 There will be the usual mix of speakers and workshops with specially chosen wraparound events to enable you to make the most of your time in and around Newcastle.

 NWR Schedule of Talks